Cinder by Marissa Meyer

 However, I just finished, not even twenty minutes ago, and I’m so glad I was finally able to get into it.

 I’m not quite sure what I expected from this book, but it definitely defied my expectations.
-I’m not huge on fairy tale retellings, because I find that most of them just aren’t done very well at all but this is so definitely the case in Cinder.
+I’m not huge on fairy tale retellings, because I find that most of them just aren’t done very well at all but this is so definitely NOT the case in Cinder.
 Cinder builds its own world, a beautiful, scary, calculating and thrilling world that sometimes, for a moment, you’ll forget you’re even reading a book that’s based off of Cinderella.

 I love Cinder as a character.
 She’s a cyborg, part human and part machine, and forced to work and live under the rule of her guardian/stepmother.
 She’s a lower class citizen, not just because her stepmother makes it so but because she’s a cyborg.
 But I think the strength and intelligence that she possesses throughout the novel, the courage and determination, really makes her so much better than any other Cinderella character I’ve ever met.
 She both accepts who she is, but fights it at the same time.
 And she doesn’t wait for someone to come and save her, she does everything she can to save herself.
 She’s incredibly unique.
 I also love the twist that comes at the end of the book for.
 I think it sets up so much for her growth and for her future.
 I can’t wait to dive into the next book.